instedd/planwise/README.md

 :started
 ```

 By default this creates a web server at <http://localhost:3000>.
+Note that
+these 3 commands are ran when invoking `scripts/dev`.

 When you make changes to your source files, use `reset` to reload any
 modified files and reset the server.
 Changes to CSS or ClojureScript